Disney’s theme parks had Bag Checks as far back as I can remember. But since late 2015 metal detectors have been added to the security lineup.

 On 17 December 2015, literally overnight, America’s theme parks all began using some form of metal detectors.
-This includes Disneyland in California, Walt Disney World in FLorida, Universal’s theme parks, and SeaWorld Parks’ theme parks.
+This includes Disneyland in California, Walt Disney World in Florida, Universal’s theme parks, and SeaWorld Parks’ theme parks.

 If something sets the scanner off, you’ll be asked to step to the side for a physical bag check or wand sweep of your body.

-Epcot International Gateway Security
+EPCOT International Gateway Security

 Prohibited Items